ashokchandru/ashokchandru.github.io/index.md

 ![banner](/images/profile.jpg)
 For full details, Check out my [Linkedin profile](https://www.linkedin.com/in/ashokchandru/)\
 contact me at ashokchandru@gmail.com\
-This page was created in Github using Markdown language
+This page was created in Github using Markdown.